 If someone is suffering a heart attack or other medical emergency, you offer first aid (and call 911!).
 What do you do if someone is experiencing a mental health crisis or is developing a mental health problem?

-Mental Health First Aid (MHFA) is an eight-hour training program designed to help you develop basic skills to help someone who is experiencing a mental health crisis, respond to substance use disorders, and identify professional resources that can provide additional care.
-The MHFA workshop is available as a single full-day session or as two half-day sessions.
-Through funding from SAMHSA’s Garret Lee Smith Campus Suicide Prevention Program, UNC School of Social Work is able to offer MHFA workshops at no charge to UNC-Chapel Hill faculty, staff, and students.
+Mental Health First Aid (MHFA) is an eight-hour training designed to help you develop basic skills to help someone who is experiencing a mental health crisis, respond to substance use disorders, and identify professional resources that can provide additional care.
+The MHFA training is available as a single full-day session or as two half-day sessions.
+Through funding from SAMHSA’s Garret Lee Smith Campus Suicide Prevention Program, UNC School of Social Work can offer MHFA training at no charge to UNC-Chapel Hill faculty, staff, and students.

-Register online for upcoming MHFA workshops.
+Register online for upcoming MHFA training.
 You can also organize a MHFA workshop specifically for your UNC-Chapel Hill school, department, or unit.